-When you lie down in the yoga pose called Shavasana, and let the sounds of the gong bath wash over you, you heal your mind and body.
-Your body syncs to the frequencies of the sound bath, and this helps heal every part of you.
+When you lie down in the yoga pose called Shavasana, and let the sounds wash over you, you heal your mind and body.
+Your body syncs to the frequencies of the sound bath, a process called entrainment, and this helps heal every part of you.

 Healing Effects and Benefits of Gong Bath Meditation